Brian D'Arcy: Media career

-D'Arcy hosts a weekly radio programme each Sunday afternoon on BBC Radio Ulster.
+D'Arcy hosts a weekly radio programme each Sunday evening on BBC Radio Ulster.

 Since July 1976 he has written the Father Brian's Little Bit of Religion column for the Sunday World.

 On 15 April 2007, D'Arcy replaced Canon Roger Royle on the long-standing BBC Radio 2 show Sunday Half Hour.
 On 23 January 2012, the BBC announced that D'Arcy would step down from this role and that Diane-Louise Jordan would succeed him.
 He left the show on 29 January 2012.

-On 30 December 2021, he joined Tony Blackburn, Alan Dedicote and Lynn Bowles as one of the contributors talking about radio presenter Terry Wogan on the Channel 5 retrospective programme Wogan: Now You're Talking.
+On 30 December 2021, he joined Tony Blackburn, Alan Dedicoat and Lynn Bowles as one of the contributors talking about radio presenter Terry Wogan on the Channel 5 retrospective programme Wogan: Now You're Talking.

 Awards

 D'Arcy received an honorary degree from the University of Ulster.